6-Inch Boston Cream Pie

 What makes up a pastry cream

 • Base – The pastry cream gets its rich texture from the egg yolk.
 The milk, cream, and cornstarch combine to make it creamy and thick.
-Though, what may be the most important part of pastry cream: the butter.
-Adding the butter at the end results in a silky custard.
+Then we add butter at the end for a silky custard.

-• Flavor – I like to use vanilla bean paste in my pastry cream, because it has a robust and pure flavor of vanilla.
+• Flavor – I like to use vanilla bean paste in my pastry cream because it has a rich vanilla flavor.
 Vanilla bean paste may be hard to come by, or just more than you’d like to spend.
 I get it.
-In which case, vanilla extract works just as well.
+In this case, vanilla extract works just as well.

 • Sweetener – I use pure maple syrup, which may seem a bit unconventional.
-I choose maple syrup as my sweetener whenever I can because I like the flavor it imparts to treats, and it is lower on the glycemic index.
-As long as it does not impact the end result.
-In this case, the liquid sweetener works great in a creamy custard.
+I choose maple syrup as my sweetener whenever I can for the buttery and caramel flavor.

 Chocolate boston cream pie cake